SamMSalem/Integrated-Project-Maji-Ndogo/README.md

 1- **Microsoft Excel**: First part of the project was to conduct data cleanup, sorting, filtering, and perform equations using Microsoft Excel.

-2- **MySQL WorkBench** The second part of the project was to upload, clean up, manipulate, and alter the provided database using MySQL Workbench.
+2- **MySQL WorkBench**: The second part of the project was to upload, clean up, manipulate, and alter the provided database using MySQL Workbench.

-3- **Powerbi** The third part of the project was to provide a data visualization dashboard for the above data to get meaningful insights that could alleviate the country's crisis using Microsoft Powerbi.
+3- **Powerbi**: The third part of the project was to provide a data visualization dashboard for the above data to get meaningful insights that could alleviate the country's crisis using Microsoft Powerbi.

 ##  The Questions: